The Middle of Nowhere (Circle II Circle album)

 The Middle of Nowhere is a 2005 release by American heavy metal band Circle II Circle.
 It was the band's second studio release, but the first featuring the new band assembled after Stevens fired the original band in 2003.
-Like the band's first record, it features guest appearances and writing credits for Stevens's former Savatage band mates, Jon Oliva and Chris Caffery.
+Like the band's first record, it features guest appearances and writing credits for Stevens's former Savatage bandmates, Jon Oliva and Chris Caffery.
 The Japanese edition of the album features three bonus tracks.
 One track was a live performance of the title track from the band's previous release, Watching in Silence.
 The other two tracks were previously released on the All That Remains EP.